 Total household debt picked up slightly in the second quarter of 2018, as mortgage advances, instalment sale credit and the use of credit cards increased over the period.

 According to the Reserve Bank, the ratio of household debt to disposable income edged higher, from 70.9% in the first quarter of 2018 to 71.3% in the second quarter.
+But the cost of servicing that debt remained unchanged at 9.0% over the period, the bank noted.

 Household spending was also suppressed “by diminishing wealth effects” in the first eight months of the year as the performance of the stock exchange trended lower, according to the Reserve Bank.
 This was a result of heightened volatility driven by increased risk aversion towards emerging economies, coupled with weak domestic economic activity and policy uncertainty, as well as uncertainty about land expropriation without compensation.